top of page

 For many people, turning 65 means getting started with Medicare.
 That process can feel daunting, but it doesn't have to be.
 Here, we will take a quick look at the steps involved.

 First, let's understand what "enrolling in Medicare" means.
-For the purposes of this discussion, enrolling in Medicare means getting your Part A and Part B medical coverage from the Centers for Medicare & Medicaid Services, or CMS.
-CMS is a branch of the Federal Government, and enrollment is usually facilitated through the Social Security Administration.
+The first thing you need to do is to enroll in "Original Medicare," which consists of Part A and Part B coverage provided by the Federal government.
 Part A is your hospital coverage, as well as skilled nursing care and hospice care.
 Part B is your outpatient coverage, and includes care by your physician, some preventative services, and medical supplies.

 Next, let's understand when to enroll: Your Medicare Initial Enrollment Period, or IEP.
 Your IEP is a seven month window that begins three months prior to your birth month, includes your birth month, and extends to the three months after.
 So for example, if your 65th birthday occurs during the month of May, your IEP begins February 1 and continues through August 31.
 Your Medicare coverage will begin May 1 as long as you enroll prior to that date.

 If you don't enroll in Medicare during your IEP, you can do so later.
 However, you may experience a gap in coverage if you do so.
-That's because you will have to wait and enroll during the General Enrollment Period for Medicare which occurs from January through March each year, with coverage beginning on July 1.
-In addition to having a gap in your medical coverage, you may also incur late enrollment penalties on your Part B coverage.
+That's because you will have to wait and enroll during the General Enrollment Period for Medicare which occurs from January through March each year, with coverage beginning the month after you enroll.
+In addition, you may incur late enrollment penalties on your Part B coverage.
 Those penalties continue for your lifetime.
-So in most cases, it's important to enroll in Medicare in the seven month window around your 65th birthday.
+So in many cases, it's important to enroll in Medicare in the seven month window around your 65th birthday, with a few notable exceptions.

-There are times, however, where you may choose to delay your Medicare enrollment and are able to do so without paying a Part B penalty.
-Usually this is a situation where you have another source of medical coverage such as through your employer (if you will continue to work after age 65.)
-Medicare Part B has a monthly premium cost associated with it.
-In 2021, that premium amount is $148.50, and it is deducted automatically from your social security payment if you are receiving one.
-(Some people may pay a higher amount for their Part B coverage if their income exceeds certain thresholds. ) Obviously, people who have medical coverage already might not want to pay a premium for Medicare Part B that they don't need.
+You can delay your Part B enrollment without penalty if you have other medical coverage.
+Usually this is a situation where you or your spouse will continue to work after you turn 65 and have coverage through an employer.
+The reason you might want to wait in this instance is because Medicare Part B has a monthly premium cost , which is deducted automatically from your social security payment if you are receiving one.
+(Some people may pay a higher amount for their Part B coverage if their income exceeds certain thresholds. ) For obvious reasons, people who have employer-sponsored medical coverage will want to avoid paying the premium for Medicare Part B coverage that they don't need.
+(In these cases you will want to consider enrolling in premium-free Part A even if you have employer coverage, but there are some factors that may influence that decision.
+Click here to learn more.)

-You are eligible to delay your Part B coverage without penalty if you can show that you have other coverage that is "creditable."
+But be aware that you are only eligible to delay your Part B coverage without penalty if you can show that you have other coverage that is "creditable."
 Creditable coverage is coverage that the government deems equivalent to or better than the coverage you would receive through Medicare.
 Again, this coverage is most often due to continuing employment, or the employer policy of a spouse.
-If you have creditable coverage, you can delay your Part B without penalty, and your IEP begins the month after that coverage ends.
+If you have creditable coverage, you can delay your Part B without penalty.
 The best way to tell if your coverage is creditable is to talk with your HR department, or whoever it is that administers your current health care plan.

 How do you enroll in Medicare Parts A & B?
 If you are already receiving social security benefits when you turn 65, your enrollment will be automatic.
 In this case, you won't have to do anything except wait for your Medicare card to arrive.
 (However, if you are automatically enrolled in Part B and you don't want the coverage because you have other, creditable coverage, you will need to contact your social security office to disenroll.)

 How do you decide if you need extra coverage, and what kind of extra coverage is right for you?
 You can find a lot of useful information online, including at the CMS website.
-But many people choose to get help in navigating the decisions around their health care coverage after age 65.
+But many people choose to get help in navigating the decisions around their health care coverage as they approach age 65, or retirement, or both.

 bottom of page